r-adhikari97/Wicket-Wizard/README.md

-# Wicket Wizard
+# Cricket Match Predictor

-Wicket Wizard is a machine learning model for predicting IPL match outcomes based on innings played and various factors.
+A machine learning model for predicting IPL match outcomes based on innings played and various factors.

 ## Features